-- 1. Types of IT crime and improper processing of personal data (art.
+- Types of offence committed in violation of the regulations governing the security of IT systems and the improper processing of personal data (art.
 24-bis of Decree 231/2001) - 2.
 Sensitive processes in relation to compliance with the regulations governing the security of IT systems - 3.
-Principles of conduct and control in the risk area of IT crimes and the improper processing of personal data

-- 4. Specific procedures in the risk area of IT crimes and the improper processing of personal data - 5.
+Principles of conduct and control in the risk area of offences committed in violation of the regulations governing the security of IT systems and the improper processing of personal data - 4.
+Specific procedures in the risk area of offences committed in violation of the regulations governing the security of IT systems and the improper processing of personal data - 5.
 Checks carried out by the Supervisory Body